 The surface of the ankle bones is covered with an articular cartilage.
-Damage to this cartilage leads to a condition called arthritic ankle, which results in pain and impaired movement of the ankle.
-Infection, bone fracture, connective tissue disorder, excessive stress, and certain disease conditions such as rheumatoid arthritis, and osteoarthritis are causes of ankle arthritis.
+Damage to this cartilage leads to a condition called an arthritic ankle, which results in pain and impaired movement of the ankle.
+Infection, bone fracture, connective tissue disorder, excessive stress, and certain disease conditions such as rheumatoid arthritis and osteoarthritis are causes of ankle arthritis.

 Ankle arthritis is diagnosed by your physician after taking a history and performing an examination of the symptomatic ankle.
 Imaging such as X-ray and MRI may be ordered to confirm the diagnosis.

 What are the Treatment Options for Ankle Arthritis?